Nandini0606/Nandini0606/README.md

 </h1>

 Welcome to my little corner of GitHub!
-I'm a passionate bout growing in my career as a Data Analyst who transforms raw data into actionable insights through compelling visualizations and robust data models.
+I'm a passionate about growing my career as a Data Analyst who transforms raw data into actionable insights through compelling visualizations and robust data models.
 I specialize in creating interactive dashboards that tell stories and drive business decisions.
 Here, you'll find:

 🛠️ Technical Skills:
 - Programming & Query Languages: